nir/jupylet/README.md

 Once Miniconda is installed start a Miniconda Prompt.
 To do this on Windows click the Windows key, search for "Miniconda Prompt", and click it.
 This should open a small dark window that programmers call _console_ or _shell_ in which you can enter commands and run programs.

-To run _jupylet_ first install its dependencies with:
+To run _jupylet_ first install it with:

-    pip install pyglet webcolors numpy scipy pillow

-    pip install jupyter ipyevents ipycanvas
+    pip install jupylet

-Download the _jupylet_ archive or use [git](https://git-scm.com/) to clone this repository with:
+Next, download the _jupylet_ archive or use [git](https://git-scm.com/) to clone this repository with:

     git clone https://github.com/nir/jupylet.git